 What is it?

-“Initiative Intake” is the process through which NDIT customers submit requests for new IT initiatives to address current and future business needs.
-Through this process NDIT seeks to understand the Customer’s business objectives in order to make recommendations that meet those needs while also aligning to the State’s IT strategy.
+“Initiative Intake” is the process through which NDIT customers submit requests for new IT initiatives and product enhancements.
+Through this process NDIT seeks to understand the customer’s current and future business needs,, and to determine IT recommendations that will solve problems while aligning to the State’s IT strategy.

 What do you get with the Service?